cycfi/elements/docs/aspects.md

 ```

 We have the normal state in medium_blue, and the pushed state, still
-medium_blue but with the level toned down by 0.8 (darker).
+medium_blue but with the level down by 0.8 (darker).

 And... that's it!
 Now we have a function that makes our button.
 We can now
 place this button in our view.
 Of course, like before, we keep in mind that